 Business Insurance for Childcare Centres - What You Need to Know

-The most significant insurance risks for childcare centres relate to child injury and public liability.
-Children are naturally active and accidents happen - falls from playground equipment, allergic reactions, and injuries during activities are all common.
-A serious injury claim involving a child can result in costs of $50,000 - $500,000+ when legal fees, medical costs, and compensation are factored in.
-Department of Education licensing requirements include maintaining appropriate insurance as part of your operating standards.
+The most significant insurance exposures for childcare centres involve child injury and public liability.
+Children are naturally active and accidents are inevitable - falls from playground structures, allergic reactions to food, injuries during excursions, and incidents involving other children all generate claims.
+A serious injury claim involving a child can reach $100,000 - $800,000+ when legal costs, medical expenses, and compensation for ongoing care needs are considered.
+State and territory regulatory authorities assess insurance adequacy as part of service approval and quality assessment processes.

-Childcare centres also face the risk of abuse and molestation allegations - one of the most damaging and costly types of claims in the sector.
-Specialist abuse and molestation cover provides for legal defence, investigation costs, and damages.
-The Australian Institute for Teaching and School Leadership (AITSL) conducts regular reviews of ECE services, and maintaining comprehensive insurance is part of demonstrating good governance.
+Childcare centres also face the risk of abuse and molestation allegations, which represent some of the most damaging and expensive claims in the sector.
+Specialist abuse liability cover provides for legal defence, investigation costs, crisis management, and damages.
+The ACECQA national quality standards and state regulatory authorities conduct regular assessments, and maintaining comprehensive insurance is part of demonstrating sound governance and risk management.

-All major Australian business insurance providers offer policies suited to childcare and ECE businesses.
+All major Australian business insurers offer policies suited to childcare and early childhood education businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Licensing requirements: ECE centres must meet detailed licensing criteria covering staff qualifications, child-to-staff ratios, premises safety, and governance.
-Insurance is a component of meeting licensing standards
+• Licensing requirements: ECEC services must meet detailed approval criteria covering educator qualifications, child-to-staff ratios, premises safety, programming, and governance.
+Insurance adequacy is assessed as part of the approval and quality rating process

-• Common business structures: Private owner-operators (single or multiple centres), community-based centres, corporate childcare chains, home-based care coordinators, and kindergarten associations
+• Common business structures: Private owner-operators (single or multiple centres), not-for-profit community organisations, corporate childcare chains, family day care coordinators, and church or school-affiliated services

-• Key risks: Child injury claims, abuse and molestation allegations, property damage, regulatory non-compliance, staff injuries, and business interruption from events affecting premises
+• Key risks: Child injury claims, abuse and molestation allegations, property damage, regulatory non-compliance, staff injuries, food safety incidents, and business interruption from events affecting the premises

 Cover Types for Childcare Centres